Payment methods: payment by certificates of tax deposit

 The certificate shows the amount of the deposit, the date of purchase and the name of the purchaser.
 Each certificate has a reference number in the top left-hand corner, which must be quoted in any communication with CTD Team (the other numbers on the certificate are not used for this purpose).

-the due date of payment of the tax in respect of which they are tendered (i.e. the CTD is used in payment of tax)or
+- the due date of payment of the tax in respect of which they are tendered (i.e. the CTD is used in payment of tax)

-However, if a CTD is used to discharge an IHT claim on a lifetime or settlements transfer (IHTM14531) or a failed PET (IHTM14511) or a non-PET before the due date, CTD interest will run from the purchase date of the CTD until the deemed due date, i.e. the delivery of the account before the due date will not stop CTD interest running.
+However, if a CTD is used to discharge an IHT claim on an immediately chargeable transfer (IHTM14531) or a failed potentially exempt transfer (IHTM14511) before the due date, CTD interest will run from the purchase date of the CTD until the deemed due date, i.e. the delivery of the account before the due date will not stop CTD interest running.